ATNF/askapsoft/Code/Doc/user/current/doc/BETApipelines/BandpassCalibrator.rst

 These parameters govern all processing used for the calibrator observation.
 The requested measurement set is split up by beam and scan, assuming that a given beam points at 1934-638 in the correspondingly-numbered scan.
+While it is possible to use the ``BEAM_MIN`` and ``BEAM_MAX`` parameters to specify a given range of beams to process for the science field, only the ``BEAM_MAX`` parameter is applied to the bandpass calibrator processing.
+All beams up to ``BEAM_MAX`` are split & flagged, and have their bandpass solved for.
+This is due to the particular requirements of :doc:`../calim/cbpcalibrator`.

-The MS is then flagged in two passes.
+The MS is flagged in two passes.
 First, a combination of selection rules (allowing flagging of antennas & baselines, and autocorrelations) and a simple flat amplitude threshold are applied.
 Then dynamic flagging of amplitudes is done, integrating over